 - Throughout the interim, PAC strives to identify, ahead of others, issues of importance to a client that appear likely to be on the horizon.
 These issues come to the surface in the work of legislative interim committees, administrative agencies and through PAC’s extensive contacts in the political and governmental arenas.

 - PAC owns a public opinion research component, The Nelson Report, and extensively polls issues and legislative races.
 Using this data, PAC is able to advise clients on political trends, political giving, issues, and election outcomes.

 - Oftentimes, clients make decisions based on where they believe the political winds are blowing.
 Very few firms have the ability to deliver the incisive political insight needed to make important decisions.
 Public Affairs Counsel is one of those firms.

 Over the years, Public Affairs Counsel has built an impressive record in managing successful statewide and local ballot measure campaigns.
 These campaigns typically involve uphill battles over complex and emotional issues.
 Many have been won by narrow margins.

 A successful ballot measure campaign has many elements that are critical to success – survey research (polling), issue research, campaign organization, grassroots and coalition development, editorial and public relations, paid media, and get-out-the-vote (GOTV) efforts.

 PAC’s fundamental approach to managing campaigns is to gather the best information possible about issues through issue and survey research.
-PAC then utilizes this information to develop campaign strategies and themes that resonate with voters and then executes multi-media communications and grassroots efforts that reach and move the electorate.
+PAC then utilizes this information to develop campaign strategies and themes that resonate with voters and executes multi-media communications and grassroots efforts that reach and move the electorate.
 These elements, coupled with hard work, are the basis for its success.